HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 ## Variables

 Another important thing about Prolog constructs is that you can write them with **variables**[^variables].
-When you write with Prolog facts or rules, you are implicitly creating a *universally instantiated predicate*.
+When you use variables within Prolog facts or rules, you are implicitly creating a *universally instantiated predicate*.
 For example, the fact `pokemon(X)`[^variable_syntax], corresponds to the proposition, $\forall x (\text{Pokemon}(x))$.
 By adding this to the knowledge base, you are assuming that for any value `x`, `pokemon(X)` is true.
 Therefore, asking the query, `pokemon(charizard)` will yield a `true` response.